revk/ESP32-ASR33/README.md

 (see https://www.revk.uk/2020/12/connecting-asr33-teletype-to-esp32.html)

 Note:
-- Typing WRU (^R) will response with wru and version if configured
+- Typing WRU (^R) will response with wru string and version if either is configured/set
 - Typing RU (^F) will run Colossal Cave - have fun

 Copyright © 2020 Adrian Kennard, Andrews & Arnold Ltd. See LICENCE file for details.
 GPL 3.0